bodzio528/FS22_CropRotation/README.md

 # FS22_CropRotation
 *mod for Farming Simulator 22*

-The Crop Rotation mod introduces support for growing different crops rather than planting potatoes over and over again.
+The Crop Rotation mod introduces incentive for growing different crops rather than planting potatoes over and over again.

 Try yourself in reality, where nitrogen and lime are not the only nutrients that plants consume during their growth.